Tour Ketchikan, Alaska

 The area around the port hosts many retail shops, and can be crowded when multiple cruise ships are docked.
 Many cruisers head straight for the cannabis store across the street.
 And it’s easy to be tempted by the many places selling preserved salmon.
 There are many benches out here to relax, and enjoy the views of the harbor.
 But perhaps the most interesting sight here at the port is “The Rock” statue.

 According to the Ketchikan Story Project, “The Rock tells the story of how Alaska’s First City came to be.
 Six of the seven figures on the sculpture represents a prominent archetype in the city’s history – a fisherman, a miner, a logger, a bush pilot, a frontierswoman, a native drummer.
 The seventh represents an actual historic figure – Chief Johnson, a Tlingit who stands on top of ‘The Rock,’ symbolizing the fact that his people were the first to make their home in SE Alaska.” (www.ketchikanstories.com)

-Tour Ketchikan Alaska and you’ll quickly realize fishing is a vital component of the Alaskan culture, and there is no shortage of evidence of this here in Ketchikan.
+Tour Ketchikan Alaska and you’ll quickly realize fishing is a vital component of the Alaskan culture.
+And there is no shortage of evidence of this here near the port of Ketchikan.
 Boats bob peacefully along the docks in a “skyline” of masts at the port, while beyond them brightly colored wooden houses dot the shoreline, and towering dark green mountains are nestled in puffs of mist and clouds behind them.
 I found the scene charming and perfect, in a picture-postcard kind of way.